-This course examines the management of health care organizations from the "strategic management" perspective of top management.
-We will examine the formulation and implementation of organizational goals and objectives with regard to the health care organizations' financial position, marketing capabilities, and human resources management.
-Although we will focus on 'top management', the student will be able to apply these foundations to the business and functional levels.
+This course examines strategic management of healthcare organizations from a decision-making perspective.
+We will examine the formulation and implementation of organizational goals and objectives regarding the healthcare organizations' financial position, marketing capabilities, quality assurance strategies, and human resources management.
+Student will apply these foundations to the business and functional levels of healthcare organizations.